doofin/differentiable-idris/README.md

 Utilize existing efforts on optimizations for deep leanring,rather than a whole new framework,and tensorflow is the most popular one.However,python is really not my love

+# Overview
+construct idris computation graph with free monad approach,transform it and send to tf c api

 # pre
 verify tf c lib is installed
 ```